Simply Natural Nessa

 Even though deodorant is a great solution for underarm odour, it should never be used on the groin area as it can throw off its natural pH.
 Vaginal deodorants, douches and feminine sprays may cause redness, irritation and even yeast infections.

 The good news is that your vagina naturally cleanses itself, so you don’t need to buy special products to clean it.
 Practicing good hygiene and changing your underwear regularly is usually all it takes in most cases to stop any odour.
 Opt for natural fabrics like organic cotton, bamboo, hemp, and linen instead of synthetic materials like polyester, as they don’t breathe as well.
-Natural fabrics allow sweat to evaporate like it’s meant to.
+Natural fabrics allow sweat to evaporate from the skin.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.